Disorder-Induced Topological Phases in a Two-Dimensional Chern Insulator with Strong Magnetic Disorder: Concluding discussion

 When the disorder self-energy is approximated as local, the TH approach effectively maps the phase boundaries in the strongly disordered regime onto those of the clean system.
 Thus, the strong-disorder topology is still rooted in the band inversion of the clean QWZ model.
 In this regime, simple analytic expressions for the boundaries emerge and agree very well with numerical results.

 A central conceptual question that remains is whether disorder can generate topologically nontrivial phases that are {\em genuinely} absent in the clean system.
-This issue has been debated extensively \cite{LCJS09,GWA+09,JWSX09,YNIK11,Pro11a}, but answered negatively.
-A convincing demonstration requires showing either (i) that the phase possesses a topological invariant not realizable in the clean model, or, if the invariants coincide, that (ii) there exists a strict argument proving that the phase cannot be connected to any clean-limit phase along a continuous path in parameter space without encountering a delocalized state at the chemical potential.
-Because the relevant parameter space is, {\em a priori}, infinite-dimensional, establishing (ii) can be challenging.
+This issue has been debated extensively \cite{LCJS09,GWA+09,JWSX09,YNIK11,Pro11a}, but so far answered negatively.
+A convincing demonstration requires showing either (i) that the phase possesses a topological invariant not realizable in the clean model, or, if the invariants coincide, that (ii) there exists a strict argument proving that the phase is qualitatively different and cannot be realized in the clean limit.
 In the present work, we provide explicit positive examples for both strategies.

 For strategy (i), we exploit the fact that the many-body ground state defines a vector bundle over the space of classical spin configurations $\mathbb{S} = \mathbb{S}^{2} \times \cdots \times \mathbb{S}^{2}$.
 One may thus characterize topology not only via the conventional momentum-space Chern number but also via an ``S-space'' Chern number, in particular the $2L$-th spin Chern number $C^{\rm (S)}_{2L}$.
 Although $\dim \mathbb{S} = 4L$ renders a numerical evaluation prohibitively difficult, analytic considerations in the clean and atomic limits yield $C^{\rm (S)}_{2L} = 0$ and $C^{\rm (S)}_{2L} = 1$, respectively.
 Because the atomic-limit ($t=0$) ground state is a simple, non-degenerate, and gapped product state, it must evolve continuously into the $J \to \infty$ ground state (except in the regime $m \pm J/2 = \ca O(t)$).
 Hence, phase~IV must carry $C^{\rm (S)}_{2L} = 1$, while the weak-disorder trivial phase (phase~I) has $C^{\rm (S)}_{2L} = 0$.
 Thus, phases~I and~IV are topologically distinct and cannot be adiabatically connected.